wwelling/mod-camunda/README.md

         * Missing item
         * Increment the count (we can configure the max number of counts as well)
 * The process can be interrupted at any point if the book is checked in from an external source

+## Purchase Request
+The Purchase Request Process was identified as a candidate for the workflow POC
+* A process can be started with a "start form" directly from the Camunda Tasklist, or can be started from the REST API with a JSON payload
+* After a process is started there is a "Selector" task
+* If the Selector chooses to fund the request, a "Fund" task will be selected and the output of this task is a new `orderId`
+* After the "Fund" task, an event is thrown that notifies a new `orderId` has been created and the process waits for a message event that the order has been received
+* Once the order has been received via a message event, it will send a notification message

 ## Camunda APIs
 * Process/Decision Deployment